Power of Massage

 If headaches are frequent, severe, or getting worse, it’s worth speaking with a healthcare professional to rule out underlying issues.

-If you would like further advice, tell me what your headaches feel like (location, duration, triggers), and I can suggest more targeted approaches.
+If you would like further advice, you can tell me what your headaches feel like (location, duration, triggers), and I can suggest more targeted approaches.

 Training Pre and Post Event